rudymatela/tankode/README.md

 You probably have half of the above already installed.

-On, [Arch Linux], the following should be enough to install everything:
+On [Arch Linux], the following should be enough to install everything:

 	$ pacman -S gcc glibc make
 	$ pacman -S mesa glu freeglut